jacobwilliams/carlson-elliptic-integrals/README.md

 3. B. C. Carlson, [Elliptic integrals of the first kind](http://epubs.siam.org/doi/abs/10.1137/0508016), SIAM Journal of Mathematical Analysis 8, (1977), pp. 231-242.

+# Documentation

+The latest API documentation for the `master` branch can be found [here](http://jacobwilliams.github.io/carlson-elliptic-integrals/).
+This was generated from the source code using [FORD](https://github.com/cmacmackin/ford) (note that the included `build.sh` script will also generate these files).

 # License